 UFO-religion led by Marshall Applewhite ('Do') and Bonnie Nettles ('Ti').
 On 26 March 1997, 39 members were found dead by coordinated suicide near San Diego, believing they would board a spacecraft trailing the Hale-Bopp comet.

 One of the most heavily documented high-control religious organisations in the modern era, with court records and ex-member testimony spanning five decades.
-Practices include disconnection from family, billion-year billion-dollar contracts, and the 'Suppressive Person' designation.
+Practices include Disconnection from family, billion-year Sea Org contracts, the 'Suppressive Person' designation, and the auditing-confessional system used as organisational leverage.
+Substantially more publicity in 2022–2026 driven by the Danny Masterson 2023 conviction, Leah Remini's August 2023 lawsuit against Scientology and David Miscavige, and Mike Rinder's *A Billion Years* memoir.

 Founded as a drug-rehabilitation programme by Charles Dederich (1958) in Santa Monica.
 Evolved into the 'Synanon Religion' practising 'The Game' (mass attack therapy), forced head-shavings, abortions, marriages, and the 1978 attempted-murder rattlesnake-in-the-mailbox attack on attorney Paul Morantz.